kshitiz-1225/Background-Changer/README.md

 # Background-Changer
  Background changer

-• Collected the dataset for the project from various segmentation datasets like COCO, ADE20K, VOC pascal
+• Collected the dataset for the project from various segmentation datasets like COCO, ADE20K, VOC pascal <br />
-• Developed a custom deep learning model using the State of the Art HRNet(https://arxiv.org/pdf/1904.04514.pdf) architecture along with a combined loss function comprising of Boundary and Cross-Entropy loss
+• Developed a custom deep learning model using the State of the Art HRNet(https://arxiv.org/pdf/1904.04514.pdf) architecture along with a combined loss function comprising of Boundary and Cross-Entropy loss<br />
-• Deployed the model that helps to customize the background for an image using semantic segmentation using Azure([Link](http://bgchanger.azurewebsites.net/))
+• Deployed the model that helps to customize the background for an image using semantic segmentation using Azure([Link](http://bgchanger.azurewebsites.net/))<br />
-• Technologies Used: PyTorch, Azure
+• Technologies Used: PyTorch, Azure<br />

 ## Steps to Run the Code
  1. Clone the repository